Join our international community of writers at the University of Lincoln.

-MA Creative Writing is an innovative and exciting course that provides students with opportunities to work closely with practising creative writers and professionals from the publishing industry.
-It aims to encourage students to improve their craft as a writer, develop their philosophy of composition, and explore contemporary forms of literature and the creative industries.
+Our MA in Creative Writing is an innovative and exciting course that provides opportunities to work closely with practising creative writers and professionals from the publishing industry.
+It is designed to encourage you to improve your craft as a writer, develop your philosophy of composition, and explore contemporary forms of literature and the creative industries.
+The course has a strong focus on employability and aims to prepare you for a professional writing or publishing career.

 The School of English and Journalism offers advanced research opportunities within the subject of creative writing.
 This research programme aims to provide training for a career in writing, from fiction to screen and radio adaptation.